PowerShell/DscResources/StyleGuidelines.md

 be immediately followed by a space if there is non-whitespace characters following (for example, an open brace).

-Some reserved Keywords may also be followed by an open curly brace.
-These should also follow the [One Newline Before Braces](#one-newline-before-braces) rule.
+Some reserved Keywords may also be followed by an open curly brace, for example the `catch` keyword.
+These keywords that are followed by a curly brace should also follow the [One Newline Before Braces](#one-newline-before-braces) guideline.

-The following is list of PowerShell reserved keywords in PowerShell 5.1:
+The following is the current list of PowerShell reserved keywords in PowerShell 5.1:

 ```powershell
 begin, break, catch, class, continue, data, define do, dynamicparam, else,